CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Network-Switch-Port-LED-and-Status-LED-Guidelines.md

 weight: 1030
 toc: 4
 ---
-Data centers today have a large number of network switches manufactured by different hardware vendors running network operating systems from different providers.
+Data centers today have many network switches manufactured by different hardware vendors running network operating systems from different providers.
 This section provides a set of guidelines for how network port and status LEDs appear on the front panel of a network switch.

 ## Network Port LEDs